-Eric Bracy, a former assistant coach with Amherst College’s NCAA Champion men’s soccer program, completed his first season with the Brown University women’s soccer staff as a volunteer assistant coach in 2016-17 with a focus on goalkeepers.
+Eric Bracy, a former assistant coach with Amherst College’s NCAA Champion men’s soccer program, enters his second season with the Brown University women’s soccer staff as a volunteer assistant coach in 2017-18 with a focus on goalkeepers.

 Bracy helped lead Brown to a second-place finish in the Ivy League standings in 2016, marking its highest finish in the league table since winning the conference title in 1994.
 The Bears earned points in 14 of their 16 matches on the season and finished in the top half of the league standings in back-to-back years for the first time since 1993-94.
 Brown closed the year with its highest winning percentages both overall (.719) and in conference play (.714) since the year 2000.

 He aided in the tutelage of Christine Etzel ’19, the unanimous 2016 Ivy League Defensive Player of the Year, to a season in which the goalkeeper ranked second in the NCAA in save percentage (0.921), fourth in goals-against average (0.361) and 13th in shutouts (10) at the end of the regular season.
 He also helped coached Carly Gould ’17 and Maclaine Lehan ’18 to First Team All-Ivy honors.